Causes of a Dental Emergency

 - “I knocked-out my permanent or adult tooth”

 You need to keep the tooth moist at all times.
 If you can, try placing the tooth back in the socket without touching the root of the tooth.
 If replacing it is impossible, or if the tooth will not stay in the socket, place the tooth in milk or another tooth preservation product that has the ADA Seal of Acceptance.

 - “I cracked my tooth”

-Rinse the effected area of your mouth immediately with warm water to clean the area.
+Rinse the affected area of your mouth immediately with warm water to clean the area.
 If swelling occurs, use an ice pack on your face to reduce the swelling.
 See our section on Dental Crowns.

 - “I have a toothache”

 Thoroughly rinse your mouth with warm water.
 If food is stuck between any of your teeth, use floss to dislodge it.
 You can apply an ice pack to your cheek, near a toothache, if there is any swelling.
 Do not apply aspirin or any other painkiller directly on the gums, near the aching tooth, this could cause the gum tissue to burn.

 If your crown comes off, use some Vaseline or toothpaste to temporarily replace the crown until you can make an appointment with us.
 NEVER use super glue to put the crown back on, this could permanently damage the tooth.
 If the crown is broken, or lost, leaving your tooth exposed and sensitive, you can apply clove oil to the tooth.